 UNIFORM GUIDANCE (2 CFR 200)

-Effective October 1, 2018, SIBCR will comply with Procurement Standards as defined in 2 CFR 200, “Uniform Administrative Requirements, Cost Principles, and Audit Requirements for federal Awards”, Subpart D, Sections 200.318-200.326, for all federal grant funded procurements.
+SIBCR complies with Procurement Standards as defined in 2 CFR 200, “Uniform Administrative Requirements, Cost Principles, and Audit Requirements for federal Awards”, Subpart D, Sections 200.318-200.326, for all federal grant funded procurements.

 The Seattle Institute for Biomedical and Clinical Research (SIBCR) is committed to prudent business practices for the procurement of goods and services necessary for the effective conduct of its research and education activities.
 SIBCR requires that PIs,their staff, or other individuals who plan for or purchase products, equipment,supplies, and services with SIBCR funds, base purchases on sound business practice, best value, accountability, and compliance with donor, sponsor and regulatory requirements.
 Individuals planning for or making purchases must follow this and other SIBCR policies and procedures.